inspatiallabs/inspatial-dev/packages/core/cloud/kv/README.md

 ## 🌟 Welcome to InSpatial KV

-A powerful, type-safe key-value store built with schema validation at compile timeand utility functions for seamless data management optimized for Spatial and Universal Apps
+A powerful, type-safe key-value store built with schema validation at compile time and utility functions for seamless data management optimized for Spatial and Universal Apps

 ## 🌟 Features